How to Restart or Reset Xfinity Router (XB7–XB10) – Step‑by‑Step Guide

 • Write down your settings: Note your current Wi‑Fi network name (SSID) and password.
 You will need to set them up again.

 • Find the default info: Look for a sticker on your router.
-It will have the default network name and password you’ll need to connect after the reset.
+It has the default network name and password you’ll need to connect after the reset.

-• Backup custom rules: If you have any special configurations like port forwarding or static IP reservations, make a note of them.
+• Backup custom rules: If you have any special configurations like port forwarding or DHCP reservations, make a note of them.

 Method 1: Using the Physical Reset Button

-2. Use an unfolded paperclip or a similar pointed object to press and hold the reset button for at least 30 seconds.
+2. Use an unfolded paperclip or a similar pointed object to press and hold the Reset pinhole for about 30 seconds until all LEDs turn off.

-4. Release the button and allow the router to reboot.
-This can take 10-15 minutes.
+3. Release the button and allow the router to reboot.
+Typical return‑to‑online time is 10–12 minutes.

 Method 2: Using the Router’s Admin Page